Robert-Forrest/GFA/README.md

 task, which performs ensembling to create a meta-learner based on the submodels produced during k-folds cross-validation.

+### permutation.yaml

+`permutation.yaml` contains configuration for the `feature_permutation` task, which shuffles features and measures the resulting change in model efficacy to judge their importance.

 ### composition_scan.yaml

 `composition_scan.yaml` contains configuration for the